2019 NFL Draft: Indianapolis Colts team needs, draft picks, prospects to watch

-With their 2017 season basically over, it's time for Colts fans to turn their attention to the draft
+With their 2018 season over, it's time for Colts fans to turn their attention to the draft

 - Round 1: Indianapolis